Special preorder bonus!

 The lettering, and other design choices, are inspired by community cookbooks and recipe/home craft pamphlets from the pre-Depression United States.
 Being a food historian, I chose to interweave historic stories through the course both in writing and visually.

 Preorder now!
-Course launches in February 2020
+Course launches in Spring 2020